-How to find a registered agent in Delaware
+How to Find a Registered Agent in Delaware (Step-by-Step Guide)

 Delaware registered agent requirements

 Certain requirements must be met in order to be a registered agent in Delaware.
 Below, we’ve outlined the requirements you must achieve if you want to be your own registered agent and those that are necessary for professional registration services.

 Being your own registered agent

 There are several advantages to being your own registered agent and the main point of contact for your business.
 One of these benefits is that you will receive any service of process mail right away.
 If you want to be your own registered agent, make sure you meet the following requirements:

 - Be at least 18

 - Have a physical Delaware address (one that is not a P.O. box)

 - List your contact information when forming and incorporating your new business

 Hiring a Delaware registered agent service